cloudfoundry-community/portcullis/docs/design.md

 that this heuristic will not work.
-So while Portcullis will look for this information by default, a configuration of what to parse in the broker to get the address and port information can be provided to Portcullis during broker creation or by edit endpoint afterward.
+So while Portcullis will look for this information by default, a configuration of what to parse in the broker to get the address and port information can be provided to Portcullis during broker creation or by editing endpoint afterward.
 Also, there should be a way to specify to open a range of ports, or not open any egress at all for this broker when it is bound.